Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Enjoy the street food

 Something else you cannot miss is the street food.
 From the late afternoon, there are street food stalls all over the place in George Town, and the food is delicious.
 In Malaysia, there are mainly Malay (it’s logical!) but also a large community of Indian and Chinese people.
 It means you have different street food stalls serving local food but also Indian and Chinese food.
 You just order, and then sit at a small table on the sidewalk!
 By the way, George Town is regarded as the gastronomic capital of the country.
 For your information, you can go on a food tour with a local guide in George Town.
 Click here for more info.
+Otherwise, check out this Penang food guide!

 The signature dish of George Town is the Char Kway Teow.
 It’s made from flat rice noodles with soy sauce, chili, prawns, clams, egg, Chinese sausage and lardons (no less!).
 But you can also try the laksa soup (a spicy soup made of rice noodles and coconut milk), apoms (pancake with coconut) and the famous cendol (crushed ice, rice flour jelly and coconut milk).
 Didn’t really like it…